AnthonyBobongo/oshin-landing/README.md

-Landing page concept using PIXI
+Landing page concept using PIXI to had blur effect